What is Making Tax Digital?

 From April 2019, most VAT registered businesses with a taxable turnover of more than £85,000 will need to follow the new MTD rules.
 The rules are:

-- Use software which is compatible with MTD to submit VAT returns.
-Note: Both Quickbooks Online and Xero are MTD compatible.
+Use software that is compatible with MTD to submit VAT returns.
+Note: Both QuickBooks Online, Xero, and Sage Business Cloud Accounting are MTD compatible.

 How does A2X help with MTD compliance?

-- Sign up for Making Tax Digital for VAT.
+Signing up for Making Tax Digital for VAT.
 A2X is not directly involved in this part of the process.
-You can sign up for Making Tax Digital using HMRC's online portal or via the "Sign up for MTD" options offered inside of Xero or Quickbooks Online.
+You can sign up for Making Tax Digital using HMRC's online portal or via the "Sign up for MTD" options offered inside of Xero or QuickBooks Online.

-- Using MTD compatible software to submit VAT returns.
-A2X is fully integrated with Xero and Quickbooks Online.
+Using MTD-compatible software to submit VAT returns.
+A2X is fully integrated with Xero and QuickBooks Online.
 A2X consolidates your sales and fees for Amazon and Shopify.
-A2X sends this information through to Xero or QBO ready to be submitted as part of your MTD-compliant tax return.
+A2X sends this information through to Xero or QuickBooks Online ready to be submitted as part of your MTD-compliant tax return.

-- Keep and maintain digital VAT records.
+Keeping and maintaining digital VAT records.
 A2X collates all the transactions from a settlement period (Amazon) and payout period (Shopify).
 It then sends these to your preferred accounting software.
 This creates a digital audit trail that can be used in case of an HMRC inspection.
 Also, A2X creates a detailed data file containing all the transactions in a period.
 As A2X extracts this data directly from Shopify and Amazon, it creates a clear digital record of the transactions for the period.

 What about the requirement to report sales on a daily basis?

-With general eCommerce sales, the sale is reported on the day it occurs and is finalised with the payment provider.
-Usually, business post a manual daily sales journal which includes all the finalised transactions for the day.
+With general eCommerce sales, the sale is reported on the day it occurs and is finalized with the payment provider.
+Usually, businesses post a manual daily sales journal that includes all the finalized transactions for the day.

 Amazon and Shopify act as third-party platforms which also incorporate the features of a payment provider.
 In the case of Amazon, for example, Amazon is always both the selling platform AND the payment provider.

-HMRC summarises their approach to third party agents below:
+HMRC summarises its approach to third party agents below.